-From the creative genius of Jostein Gaarder comes a beautiful novel about loneliness and the power of words.
+From the creative genius of Jostein Gaarder, author of modern classic SOPHIE'S WORLD, comes a novel about loneliness and the power of words

 Jakop is a lonely man.

 Divorced from his wife, with no friends apart from his constant companion Pelle, he spends his life attending the funerals of people he doesn't know, obscuring his identity in a web of improbable lies.

 As his addiction spirals out of control, he is forced to reconcile his love of language and stories with the ever more urgent need for human connection.